Xiying-Selina/Data-Science-Projects/KNIME/readme.md

 # Highlight
 In loading.ipynb file, we connected **API** to get the secondary sales of NFT and load the data into **MongoDB**.
+The KNIME workflows can't be uploaed for preview, thus see [slides](https://docs.google.com/presentation/d/1k3l4iPjg0W66Vq1dtFsE4HS-4XSqvvHSwnaSMqAGUwM/edit?usp=sharing) project3 for details of this project.

 # Content
 ## 1. Yelp Data Transformation